 Whereas a screencast showing your users how to do something belongs in the help section of your site.
 See how Basecamp have incorporated short video clips that are far more useful in demonstrating “How-To” than a list of ambiguous instructions.

 The golden rule is to test what works best for you and your audience.
 Don’t just put your video where everyone else says you should.
 Tools like Visual Website Optimizer make it super easy to set up simple A/B tests to help you work out the sweet spot.
 That way you can base your decision not on gut feeling, but fact.

 Step 2: Optimize for mobile

-Did you know that the value of m-commerce transactions will exceed $3.2 trillion by 2017 (Internet Retailing)?
+Did you know that the value of m-commerce transactions will exceed $3.2 trillion in 2017 (Internet Retailing)?